-You could lose money by investing in American Funds U.S. Government Money Market Fund.
+You could lose money by investing in a money market fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency.
-The fund's sponsor has no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will at any time.
+An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The fund's sponsor has no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.